 Best Way To Make Roasted Butternut Squash Cubes

 You can of course cut a whole butternut squash into cubes as described above, but you can also start with a bag of precut butternut squash from the grocery store to shave a lot of time off of the preparation in this recipe.
 Look for the squash in the produce section of your store.

 To add a little extra sweetness to this recipe, you can sprinkle the shapes or cubes with a tiny bit of brown sugar.
 It will caramelize a little and lend a yummy flavor the kids will likely love!

 What should I serve this roasted butternut squash with?

 We like this roasted squash as a simple side dish with scrambled eggs, sandwiches, chicken tenders, or tofu nuggets.
-Or we like to make butternut squash pasta by adding some of the roasted cubes to a dish of spaghetti with Extra Veggie Marinara Sauce.
-It can also be added to a packed lunch or be a stand alone snack or snack component—with or without a dip like Ketchup.
+We also like to make butternut squash pasta by adding some of the roasted cubes to a dish of spaghetti with Extra Veggie Marinara Sauce.
+It can also be added to a packed lunch or be a stand alone snack or snack component—with or without a dip like ketchup.
 It’s very versatile!

 Tips for Making the Best Roasted Butternut Squash

-- If serving to a child under 1, do not add salt.
+- If serving to a child under 1, you can skip the salt.